-Lee found them in her purse, held them on a hunch.
+Lee found them in her purse and held them on a hunch.
 Nobody else knew about them but him.

-Wills arrives, he looks like an wood satyr or Shakespeare’s Puck… in gray suit, white patent leather shoes and his impish smile.
+Wills arrives, he looks like a wood satyr or Shakespeare’s Puck… in a gray suit, white patent leather shoes, and his impish smile.

-Lee tries to question him about his knowledge of the prescription glasses.
+Lee tries to question him about his knowledge of prescription glasses.

 “What prescription glasses?”